Tox-Archive/Tox-STS/STS.md

 - clients need a local list of tox dns server long term public keys.

 ####Domain signing
 Domain signing is an extension of DNS Discovery designed to further ensure DNS Discovery records have not been modified in transit or via existing DNS attacks.
-This becomes important with tox1 records where things like poisoning have not been mitigated.
-Domain signing works by appending an optional sign= to existing tox1 and tox2 records with a signature of the data of the record where this is compared to the known signing key for a domain.
+This becomes important with toxdns1 records where things like poisoning have not been mitigated.
+Domain signing works by appending an optional sign= to existing toxdns1 and toxdns2 records with a signature of the data of the record where this is compared to the known signing key for a domain.
 Domain signing uses crypto_sign_ed25519 from NaCl to sign and verify records.

-- The signed data for Tox1 is the name of the record before the _tox + the Tox ID
+- The signed data for ToxDNS1 is the name of the record before the _tox + the Tox ID

-- The signed data for Tox2 is the name of the record before the _tox + the public key + the check.
+- The signed data for ToxDNS2 is the name of the record before the _tox + the public key + the check.

 All data is signed in bytes to preserve space.

 To validate this data a client would take the looked up user before the _tox and append it to the bytes version, comparing this to the output of the verifying function in NaCl.
 If this data is the same, the record is valid.

-With Domain signing, the public key is also stored in a TXT record, using the format ```v=tox;pub={public key}```.
+With Domain signing, the public key is also stored in a TXT record, using the format ```v=toxdns;pub={public key}```.
 It is important to note that due to potential issues wherein the public key may be the result of a poisoning attack, clients are encouraged to maintain a list of popular domains and keys.
 One such list is [here](http://wiki.tox.im/Domain_keys).

 ##